AndrewDiP2005/LLM-Prompt-Engineering-Project-Mixtral-8x7B/README.md

 # Project: Analyzing Prompt Engineering Techniques on LLMs

-This project demonstrates a systematic approach to evaluating and improving the output of Large Language Models (LLMs) through advanced prompt engineering.
+This project demonstrates a systematic approach to evaluating and improving the output of Large Language Models (LLMs) through different prompt engineering techniques.

 ## Objective

-The goal of this project was to test how different prompting techniques affect an LLM's ability to solve a logic riddle that a simple, direct prompt fails to answer correctly.
+I wanted to test how different prompting techniques affect an LLM's ability to solve a logic riddle.
+I expected the initial Zero-shot technique to fail, and improved techniques to perform better.

 ## Methodology